-These guidelines pertain to Siemens Industry Software Inc., its subsidiaries, and affiliates (hereinafter collectively referred to as “SISW”).
-SISW’s trademarks, service marks, logos, or images (hereinafter collectively the “Mark(s)”) are valuable assets.
+SISW’s Marks are valuable assets.
 In following these guidelines, you help us protect our valuable intellectual property rights and strengthen our corporate and brand identities.
 By using a SISW Mark, you are acknowledging that SISW is the sole owner of the Mark and promising that you will not interfere with SISW’s rights in the Mark, including challenging SISW’s use, registration of, or application to register such Mark, alone or in combination with other words, anywhere in the world, and that you will not harm, misuse, or bring into disrepute any SISW Mark.
 The goodwill derived from using any part of a SISW Mark exclusively inures to the benefit of and belongs to SISW.
-No rights of any kind are granted hereunder, by implication or otherwise.
+Except for the limited right to use as expressly permitted under these Guidelines, no other rights of any kind are granted hereunder, by implication or otherwise.
 If you have any questions regarding these guidelines, please talk to your SISW Relationship Manager or send an e-mail to SISW’s Law Department at firstname.lastname@example.org.

 1. Advertising, promotional, and sales materials:

 Only SISW, its subsidiaries, affiliates, authorized partners and licensees may use the SISW Marks in advertising, promotional, and sales materials.
 Participants of the SISW Partner Program may use the SISW Marks only as specified in its Partner Program Agreement and the SISW Partner Program Logo Usage Guidelines and such use must always be in conjunction with the appropriate terms that define the relationship authorized by its contract with SISW.

 2. Publications, Seminars and Conferences: